Song for Astrid (2024)

 for Brass Quintet and Orchestra

-“He” (和) roughly translates to “harmony” or “unison”.
-In addition, it describes an equilibrium of forces, the balance of sentiments.
-The piece attempts to actualize 和 in different ways, but is it perhaps a distorted, skewed harmony that the listener is finally confronted with?
+“He” (和) roughly translates as “harmony” or “unison”.
+It describes an equilibrium of forces, the balance of sentiments.
+The piece attempts to actualize 和 in different ways, but is it perhaps a distorted, skewed harmony that the listener is ultimately confronted with?

 Northwards (2011)